dstreefkerk/PowerShell/GUI-Enabled Scripts/MarkdownToWord/README.md

 - Check that you have write permission to the selected folder
 - Try saving to your Documents folder instead
 - Run PowerShell as administrator if needed

+## Frequently Asked Questions

+### Does this work on a Mac?

+No, this specific PowerShell script is designed for Windows systems only.
+However, Pandoc itself (the underlying conversion tool) works on macOS, Linux, and Windows.
+Mac users can:
+- Install Pandoc using Homebrew: `brew install pandoc`
+- Use Pandoc directly from the command line: `pandoc -f markdown -t docx -o output.docx input.md`
+- Consider alternative GUI applications for Markdown to Word conversion on macOS

+### How do I reduce the Word document's file size?

+If your converted document is larger than expected, this may be due to:
+1. **Embedded fonts**: Pandoc or the original template document might embed fonts, increasing file size
+2. **Hidden graphics**: Template documents sometimes contain graphics or other elements you don't need

+To reduce file size:
+- Open the generated document in Word
+- Go to File > Options > Save
+- Uncheck "Embed fonts in the file"
+- Remove any unnecessary styles, graphics, or other elements
+- Save as a new document

 ## Need More Help?